-The DDPS, together with the FDFA, regularly organises an international, one-week Workshop on the OSCE Code of Conduct.
+The DDPS, together with the FDFA, periodically organises an international, one-week Workshop on the OSCE Code of Conduct.
+In 2015, such a workshop is planned to be held together with the Serbian OSCE Chairmanship in Belgrade.
 This event is designed to increase awareness about political and operational aspects of the Code of Conduct implementation amongst parliamentarians, diplomats, civil servants, as well as military commanders and staff officers.
-The national mass media is invited to cover this event and regularly reports about it in the press.
+The national mass media is always invited to cover this event and regularly reports about it in the press.